 Lead & Engage Student Programs

 In between classes with leading researchers and faculty, labs, and study groups, you can carve out time to pursue the things you're excited about and figure out where you can make a difference.
 The Honors College is where you'll meet the people, take on the responsibilities, make the connections and develop the skills you need to change the world.

-Schreyer Scholar Maria Smereka
+Schreyer Scholar Lisa Gardner

+Lead & Engage Student Programs